 Oral lichen planus causes white patches and lacy streaks on your tongue and other parts of your mouth.
 Mild cases don’t typically cause discomfort or pain.
 But some people tend to have red painful gums, a burning sensation in the mouth, and sore patches.
 Although the exact causes of this condition aren’t known, it may be due to an immune or allergic reaction.
 Exposure to certain chemicals, dyes, or medicines as well as medical conditions like hepatitis C can increase your risk for lichen planus.

 What to do: This is typically not a harmful condition and mild cases may not require any treatment.
-Antiseptic mouthwashes, steroid sprays and mouth rinses made by dissolving steroid tablets in water are recommended in severe cases.5 Home remedies such as turmeric, aloe vera, and ginger juice can also help.
+Antiseptic mouthwashes, steroid sprays and mouth rinses made by dissolving steroid tablets in water are

 4. Geographic Tongue